cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 filtered out;
 ```

 Now we’ll add another test, but this time we’ll make a test that fails!
 Tests fail when something in the test function panics.
 Each test is run in a new thread, and when the main thread sees that a test thread has died, the test is marked as failed.
-Enter the new test as a function named `another`, so your _src/lib.cairo_ file looks like Listing 10-2.
+Enter the new test as a function named `another`, so your _src/lib.cairo_ file looks like Listing {{#ref second-test}}.

 <span class="filename">Filename: src/lib.cairo</span>